ddruhin/cloud-native-api-platform/README.md

 - **LinkedIn:** www.linkedin.com/in/druhin-dhavala
 - **GitHub:** https://github.com/ddruhin/cloud-native-api-platform

-Note: This is a sanitized architectural reference.
-All business logic and client‑specific details have been abstracted to protect proprietary data.

 ---
 *Note: This is a sanitized architectural reference.
-All business logic and client-specific secrets have been abstracted to protect proprietary engagement data.*
+All business logic and client‑specific details have been abstracted to protect proprietary data.*